bhbmaster/covid19/README.md

 Then places.sh uses those log files to get ordered list of most cases for each day.
 The output is saved in this html file:
 - Places: http://www.infotinks.com/covid19/places.html

-Requirements: view requirements.txt to view
+Requirements: view requirements.txt to see python module requirements

 * Tested with python 3.7 (but probably works with python 3.6 which introduced formatted strings which are used in this program. formatted strings are strigns like this: f"formatted strings {like} this")